andrewchambers/p2pkgs/README.md

 # coolports

-A simple, auditable, source based, package system with an optional precompiled package cache and optional p2p mirroring.
+A simple, auditable, source based, package system for linux with an optional precompiled package cache and optional p2p mirroring.

 ## Key features